-Covariate Explanation Financial resources Household income (Q3 and Q4) 1 if participant belongs to the upper quantiles of (current) gross household income 0 otherwise Homeowner 1 if participant owns (potentially with a mortgage) the house (s)he lives in, otherwise Future orientation Time horizon: more than 5 years from now 1 if participant answered a time horizon of at least five year to the questio "People use different time-horizons when they decide which part of their incom to spend, and which part to save.
-Which of the time-horizons mentioned below is in your household most important with regard to planning expenditures an savings for you?", 0 otherwise Pension capabilities Objectively measured 1 if participant made less mistakes than the average of the population in financial literacy (Lusardi and Mitchell, 2011), numeracy (Lipkus et al., 2001), and pension system knowledge questions (Bateman et al., 2016a), 0 otherwise Self-assessed capabilities <math>b</math> 1 if participant is more confident in his/her own pension related capabilities that the average of the population, 0 otherwise Overconfidence 1 if objectively measured equals 0 and self-assessed capabilities equals 1, 0 other wise Social network $Employed^a$ 1 if participant indicates his current work status is employed, 0 otherwise Employed x (gender = female) Interaction between Employed and gender = female .
-Thus, 1 if participant $:$ employed and is female, 0 otherwise Religious / Member of a church community 1 if participant considers himself / herself as member of a religion or churc community, $0$ otherwise Additional control variables gender = female 1 if female, 0 if male marital status $=$ partner 1 if participant lives together with partner, 0 otherwise children living at home 1 if participant has at least one child living at home, 0 otherwise age: 50-54 1 if participant is in the 50 to 54 age group, 0 otherwise age: 55-59 1 if participant is in the 55 to 59 age group, 0 otherwise age: 60-64 1 if participant is in the 60 to 64 age group, 0 otherwise willingness to take risk standardized measure comprised of the following question: "How do you see your self: Are you generally a person who is fully prepared to take risks or do you tr to avoid taking risks?" born in the country they are currently liv- ing in 1 if participant is born in the country (s)he lives in, 0 otherwise personality: TIPI conscientiousness standardized measure for the personality trait conscientiousness, comprising tw conscientiousness related questions of the ten-item personality inventory (TIPI questionnaire (Gosling et al., 2003) personality: TIPI extraversion standardized measure for the personality trait extraversion, comprising two ex- traversion related questions of the TIPI questionnaire personality: TIPI neuroticism standardized measure for the personality trait neuroticism, comprising two neuroticism related questions of the TIPI questionnaire Country of residence ······ 1.······························ Australia 1 if participant took part in the Australian questionnaire, 0 otherwise Notes: Standardized measures are standard lized (mean 0 and standard deviation of 1) using the full analysis sample.
+Covariate Timlonotion Financial resources Explanation Household income (Q3 and Q4) 1 if participant belongs to the upper quantiles of (current) gross household income, Troubenord meome (40 and 44) 0 otherwise Homeowner 1 if participant owns (potentially with a mortgage) the house (s)he lives in, 0 otherwise Future orientation Time horizon: more than 5 years from now 1 if participant answered a time horizon of at least five year to the question "People use different time-horizons when they decide which part of their income to spend, and which part to save.
+Which of the time-horizons mentioned below is in your household most important with regard to planning expenditures and savings for you?", 0 otherwise Pension capabilities 1 if a satisfactor and a local state of the satisfactor of the satisfa Objectively measured 1 if participant made less mistakes than the average of the population in financial literacy (Lusardi and Mitchell, 2011), numeracy (Lipkus et al., 2001), and pension system knowledge questions (Bateman et al., 2016a), 0 otherwise Self-assessed capabilities b 1 if participant is more confident in his/her own pension related capabilities than r the average of the population, 0 otherwise Overconfidence $1\ {\rm if}\ objectively\ measured\ {\rm equals}\ 0$ and $self\text{-}assessed\ capabilities\ {\rm equals}\ 1,\ 0$ other- wise Social network Employed ^a 1 if participant indicates his current work status is employed, 0 otherwise Employed x (gender = female) Interaction between $Employed$ and $gender = female$.
+Thus, 1 if participant is , employed and is female, 0 otherwise Religious / Member of a church community 1 if participant considers himself / herself as member of a religion or church community, 0 otherwise Additional control variables gender = female 1 if female, 0 if male marital status = partner 1 if participant lives together with partner, 0 otherwise children living at home 1 if participant has at least one child living at home, 0 otherwise age: 50-54 1 if participant is in the 50 to 54 age group, 0 otherwise age: 55-59 age: 60-64 1 if participant is in the 55 to 59 age group, 0 otherwise willingness to take risk 1 if participant is in the 60 to 64 age group, 0 otherwise standardized measure comprised of the following question: "How do you see your- WIIIISHESS TO TUNE TISK self: Are you generally a person who is fully prepared to take risks or do you try to avoid taking risks?" born in the country they are currently liv- 1 if participant is born in the country (s)he lives in, 0 otherwise ing in personality: TIPI conscientiousness standardized measure for the personality trait conscientiousness, comprising two conscientiousness related questions of the ten-item personality inventory (TIPI) questionnaire (Gosling et al., 2003) personality: TIPI extraversion standardized measure for the personality trait extraversion, comprising two expolociality.
+III I onotavolototi traversion related questions of the TIPI questionnaire personality: TIPI neuroticism standardized measure for the personality trait neuroticism, comprising two neu- roticism related questions of the TIPI questionnaire Country of residence Australia 1 if participant took part in the Australian questionnaire, 0 otherwise

+Notes: Standardized measures are standardized (mean 0 and standard deviation of 1) using the full analysis sample.